On multidimensional infinite dihedral group extensions of Gibbs Markov maps: Introduction and summary of the main results

 From a different perspective, related to understanding the pressure function of the (group) extension, several results have been obtained in ~\cite{Ma13, Ja15, DoSh21}.
 Finally we mention that the LCLT for the RW, namely Proposition~\ref{prop:rw} on $G_d$ implies a ratio local limit theorem under no symmetry assumption; the case of $G_d$ is rather special, unlike the class of RW treated in~\cite{DoSh24}.
 Moreover, the LCLT covered in Theorem~\ref{prop:LCLTGM} implies the ratio local limit for $G_d$, under symmetry assumptions (though, we believe these can be removed), enlarging the class treated in~\cite{GomezTerhesiu}.

 The plan of the paper is as follows.
 In Section~\ref{subs:REVD} we review the class of the groups $G_d$ along with the required background used in the sequel.
 In Section~\ref{sec:dinfiid} we state and prove the LCLT for RW on $G_d$, namely Proposition~\ref{prop:rw}.
 In Section~\ref{subsec:GM} we recall the basics of Gibbs Markov maps and in subsection~\ref{subsec:mres} we state the main results: the mixing LCLT Theorem~\ref{prop:LCLTGM}, mixing and dissipativity in Corollary~\ref{cor:1} and asymptotic of the first return time to the origin, Theorem~\ref{cor:2}.
 The remainder is allocated to the proofs, mostly to the proof of Theorem~\ref{prop:LCLTGM}.
-In the appendix we also provide a short self contained argument that the RW on $D_\infty$ is recurrent without any symmetry assumption.